Kpopslayer/hello-world/README.md

 # hello-world
+Hi there!

-Just trying to learn and make progess.
+Just trying to learn new things and make some actual progess.